Fungiculture: Six phases of mushroom cultivation

 Complete sterilization is not required or performed during composting.
 In most cases, a pasteurization step is included to allow some beneficial microorganisms to remain in the growth substrate.

 Specific time spans and temperatures required during stages 3–6 will vary respective to species and variety.
 Substrate composition and the geometry of growth substrate will also affect the ideal times and temperatures.

 Pinning is the trickiest part for a mushroom grower, since a combination of carbon dioxide (CO2) concentration, temperature, light, and humidity triggers mushrooms towards fruiting.
 Up until the point when rhizomorphs or mushroom "pins" appear, the mycelium is an amorphous mass spread throughout the growth substrate, unrecognizable as a mushroom.

 Carbon dioxide concentration becomes elevated during the vegetative growth phase, when mycelium is sealed in a gas-resistant plastic barrier or bag which traps gases produced by the growing mycelium.
 To induce pinning, this barrier is opened or ruptured.
 CO2 concentration then decreases from about 0.08% to 0.04%, the ambient atmospheric level.

 Indoor oyster mushroom farming

 Oyster mushroom farming is rapidly expanding around many parts of the world.
-Increased consciousness of its nutritional value and increased market demand is making mushroom cultivation one of the most sought businesses among the farming communities.
-Oyster mushroom is grown in substrate that comprises sterilized wheat, paddy straw and even used coffee grounds while it does not require much space compared to other crops.
-Its per unit production and profit extracted is comparatively higher than other crops.
+Oyster mushrooms are grown in substrate that comprises sterilized wheat, paddy straw and even used coffee grounds, and they do not require much space compared to other crops.
+The per unit production and profit extracted is comparatively higher than other crops.
 Oyster mushrooms can also be grown indoors from kits, most commonly in the form of a box containing growing medium with spores.